Magniler/IntProg1_E25/Session2/slides/session2.typ

 ---

-== What is Execution?
+= What is Execution?

+---

 Execution is the process of running your code, line by line, in the order specified by the program.
 By default, JavaScript runs each statement from top to bottom.
 However, with control structures, we can change this flow: skip lines, repeat actions, or make decisions.
 This is what makes programs dynamic and interactive.

 *Analogy:* Think of execution like following a recipe.
-Sometimes you repeat steps (loops), sometimes you make choices (if/else), and sometimes you call another recipe (function).
+Sometimes you repeat steps (loops), sometimes you make choices (if/else), and sometimes you have to use another recipe for part of the main recipe (like calling a function).

----

 == Conditionals

-Conditionals let us make decisions in code.
+#definition("Conditionals")[Conditionals let us make decisions in code.
 They allow the program to choose different paths depending on the data or user input.
+This allows us to create code that *branches out* depending on user input]

-*Example:* If you are hungry, eat.
+*Example:* _If_ you are hungry, eat.
 Otherwise, wait.

+---

-=== If Statement
+=== `if` Statement
 The `if` statement checks a condition.
 If it is true, the code inside the block runs.
 ```js
 let age = 18;